 Where regular Jalebi Fails, Paneer Jalebi is here to stay.
 When in Delhi Paneer Jalebi is the go to sweet dish.
 These fried spiralling Paneer Jalebi forms that are dipped entirely in sugar syrup makes for a delectable kicky, sweet snack to satisfy that sweet tooth.
 If you are craving sweets but wish to try some new dish, then Paneer Jalebi is something that you need to try out.

-These happen to be some of the most famous street foods of Delhi.
+These happen to be some of the 30 best street food of Delhi.
 Be sure to try them all out when you’re in the national as well as the food capital of India.